SiobhanGi/CV/README.md

 #### University of Teeside (2009 - 2013)

-BA Computer Game Art - enviromental and character concept art BA Hons Fine Art - with a focus was on digital illustration and drawing
+BA Computer Game Art - specialised in enviromental and character concept art (the only university in country doing this course.)

+BA Hons Fine Art - with a focus was on digital illustration and drawing (transferred to course internally)

 #### Blake College (2008 - 2009)